-AAAm AAm Am BBBm Cure period (business days) Credit quality (%) 2.
-Minimum proportion of the fund's assets that is represented by the sum of (a) 'A-1+' rated investments (any maturity) and of (b) 'A-1' rated investments maturing within five business days (paragraphs 24-26) 50 20 0 0 10 3.
-Maximum proportion of the fund's assets that is represented by the sum of (a) 'A-1' rated investments maturing in more than five business days and of (b) 'A-2' rated counterparties utilized for collateralized repo investments maturing overnight (paragraphs 24-26) 50 80 100 100 10 4.
-HBC: Minimum proportion of the fund's assets that is represented by the sum of (a) 'A-1+' rated investments and of (b) 'A-1' rated investments maturing within five business days (applied when 'A-1+' rated bank exposure exceeds "per issuer" metric [see table 1 row 13]) (paragraphs 67-68) 67 50 40 25 10 5.
-HBC: Maximum proportion of the fund's assets that is represented by the sum of (a) 'A-1' rated investments maturing in more than five business days and of (b) 'A-2' rated counterparties utilized for collateralized repo investments maturing overnight (paragraphs 67-68) 33 50 60 75 10 6.
-Maximum exposure to unrated escrow accounts (see paragraphs 37-38) 25 33 40 50 10 7.
-Maximum aggregate exposure to municipal securities rated only by Moody's or Fitch¶ (see paragraph 33) 15 20 25 30 10 8.
-Maximum aggregate exposure to unrated credit-enhanced variable-rate demand obligations (VRDOs) (see paragraphs 35-36).
-This limit is a subset of the row 6 aggregate.
-10 15 20 25 10
+4. HBC: Minimum proportion of the fund's assets that is represented by the sum of (a) 'A-1+' rated investments and of (b) 'A-1' rated investments maturing within five business days (applied when 'A-1+' rated bank exposure exceeds "per issuer" metric 67 50 40 25 10 [see table 1 row 13]) (paragraphs 72-73) 5.
+HBC: Maximum proportion of the fund's assets that is represented by the sum of (a) 'A-1' rated investments maturing in more than five business days and of (b) 'A-2' rated counterparties utilized for collateralized repo investments maturing overnight (paragraphs 72-73) 33 50 60 75 10 6.
+Maximum exposure to escrow accounts not rated by S&P Global Ratings (see paragraphs 42-43) 25 33 40 50 10 7.
+Maximum aggregate exposure to investments not rated by S&P Global Ratings¶ (see paragraphs 35-38) 15 20 25 30 10 8.
+Maximum aggregate exposure to credit- enhanced variable-rate demand obligations (VRDOs) not rated by S&P Global Ratings (see paragraphs 40-41).
+This limit is a subset 10 15 20 25 10 of the row 6 aggregate.

 Note: Funds holding any higher-risk investments are rated 'BBm'. ¶Exposures to securities rated below 'A-1' are "higher-risk investments."
-This limit does not apply to securities that possess a direct pay letter of credit rated 'A-1+' or 'A-1' by Standard & Poor's.
+This limit does not apply to securities that possess a direct pay letter of credit rated 'A-1+' or 'A-1' by S&P Global Ratings.

-- 23. The levels in table 2 are based on a combined analysis of the yield spread movements resulting from changes in the credit quality of investments and the data derived from our historical ratings performance study.
-For details, see "2010 Annual Global Corporate Default Study And Rating Transitions," published March 30, 2011, and "Global Short-Term Ratings Performance And Default Analysis (1981-2009)," published May 20, 2010. - 24.
-The analysis of a fund's assets' overall credit quality includes the risks associated with the quality, type, and diversification of the investments in the fund's underlying portfolio.
-A fund is rated 'BBm' unless investments carry an S&P Global Ratings short-term rating of 'A-1+' or 'A-1' (or SP-1+ or SP-1), or unless S&P Global Ratings considers all of the investments to be of credit quality equivalent to these levels.
+25. The levels in table 2 are based on a combined analysis of the yield spread movements resulting from changes in the credit quality of investments and the data derived from our historical ratings performance study.
+For details, see "

+2010 Annual Global Corporate Default Study And Rating Transitions,"

+published March 30, 2011, and "

+Global Short-Term Ratings Performance And Default Analysis (1981-2009) ," May 20, 2010.

+26. The analysis of a fund's assets' overall credit quality includes the risks associated with the quality, type, and diversification of the investments in the fund's underlying portfolio.
+A fund is rated 'BBm' unless investments carry a short-term rating of 'A-1+' or 'A-1' (or SP-1+ or SP-1), or unless S&P Global Ratings considers all of the investments to be of credit quality equivalent to these levels.
 For example, U.S. Treasury bills are not rated, but we consider their credit quality as equivalent to the ICR on the U.S. government.
-An exception is for fully or overcollateralized repurchase agreements where the counterparty carries an S&P Global Ratings short-term rating of 'A-2'.
-When applying table 2, if an investment has a long-term rating of 'AA-' or higher, with an 'A-2' short-term rating from S&P Global Ratings (which is possible for U.S. municipal securities), the rating for purposes of our credit quality assessment is 'A-2'.
+An exception is for fully or overcollateralized repurchase agreements where the counterparty carries a short-term rating of 'A-2'.
+When applying table 2, if an investment has a long-term rating of 'AA-' or higher, with an 'A-2' short-term rating (which is possible, for example, for U.S. municipal securities), the rating for purposes of our credit quality assessment is 'A-2'.
 Table 2 lists the credit quality subfactors we apply to evaluate principal stability funds.
-We apply ratings derived from joint-support criteria when relevant (see "Joint-Support Criteria Refined," published Feb.
-3, 2006).
-We typically do not have to address minimal amounts of cash on deposits at low or not rated custodians because it is operational in nature and funds are typically predominantly invested.
-However, if cash amounts exceed 25 basis points of fund NAV, creditworthiness of the custodian is considered and paragraphs 41-43 would apply.
+We apply ratings derived from jointsupport criteria when relevant if the jointly supporting entities/issues carry a rating assigned by S&P Global Ratings (see "